emberjs/data/README.md

 ### updateRecord()

-Update is implemented the same as `createRecord()`, except after the model has been saved, you should call the store's `didUpdateRecord()` method.
+Update is implemented the same as `createRecord()`, except after the record has been saved, you should call the store's `didUpdateRecord()` method.

 ```javascript